 Figure 3: Development of eddy-covariance network data coverage at monthly timesteps, starting with the establishment of the first Arctic site near Barrow, Alaska.
 The fluctuating line gives the total number of active sites per month, magenta and cyan lines indicating the long-term development of data coverage during summer and winter, respectively.
-For sites were only yearly activity data was available, summertime-only data coverage was assumed.
+For sites where only yearly activity data was available, summertime-only data coverage was assumed.

 Table 1: Overview on active and inactive eddy-covariance sites located in the high northern latitudes (>60deg N).
 Since existing networks in Europe and Alaska are dominating these site lists, they are listed separately to document the imbalanced distribution of observational infrastructure in the Arctic.
 For wintertime when monthly explicit data was not available, we assumed no activity.